rymxoxo/demo-terraform-project/README.md

 - SSH into EC2.
 - Access from the browser (to the instance).
-  - And outgoing (from the instance).
+  And outgoing (from the instance) :
 - Installation.
 - Fetch Docker image.

 Let's break this down and understand it: